kevinlekiller/kwin-effect-shaders/README.md

 ex. on Steam game: `pp_jimenezmlaa_color=32 %command%`

 ## TODO
-Try to have each shader run on its own, which would solve some issues. -> Currently my knowledge of OpenGL is limit, from what I can understand, this requires creating / using frame and vertex buffer objects.
+Try to have each shader run on its own, which would solve some issues. -> Currently my knowledge of OpenGL is limited, from what I can understand, this requires creating / using frame and vertex buffer objects.
+See [issue #3](https://github.com/kevinlekiller/kwin-effect-shaders/issues/3).

 Add some kind of profile system, where a user could have different settings for different games.